CorentinJ/TorchStream/README.md

 # TorchStream

-TorchStream is a library and resource center to help developers make sequential pytorch models streamable.
+TorchStream is a library to help ML developers make sequential pytorch models streamable.

+### Disclaimer

+TorchStream is developed by myself.
+It is not affiliated with, endorsed by, or sponsored by the PyTorch team or Meta.